mit-aera/FlightGoggles/README.md

 We use Ubuntu 16.04 and ROS Kinetic exclusively.
 Other versions are not officially supported.

 For running the renderer in Ubuntu Linux, NVidia driver version `>=384.130` is required.
+GPUs and GPU driver versions from other manufacturers may work, but are not officially supported.

 Prior to installing our software make sure to have ROS and Catkin tools installed: http://wiki.ros.org/kinetic/Installation/Ubuntu